hanleilei/leetcode/python/076_minimum_window_substring.md

                         d[s[left]] += 1
                         left += 1

-                    # we dec the count here so that next round right need to match one more s[left],
+                    # we dec the count here so that next round right need to match one more s[left]

                     d[s[left]] += 1

                     if result == "" or len(result) > right - left: